 Paint it Pink

 The truth is, you can go almost anywhere and find a checking account that will work for you.
-Some are fancier than others, and some have less fees than others, but overall the banks and credit unions have pretty much leveled the playing field in the checking account game.
-That’s why you see fancy marketing campaigns to get you in and keep you there, distracting you with pretty promotions until you’re stuck in the sticky account.
+Some are fancier than others, and some have less fees than others, but overall… the financial institutions pretty much leveled the playing field in the checking account game.
+That’s why you see fancy marketing campaigns to get you in and keep you there.
+Distracting you with pretty promotions until you’re stuck in the sticky account.

-Bottom line, your financial should be doing right by you year round, not just on the day you open your checking account.
-I’m not saying you’ll wake up every day and choose to love your credit union like you do your significant other, but knowing they have your back and are making decisions with your best interest in mind is a good start.
+Bottom line, your financial should be doing right by you year-round, not just on the day you open your checking account.
+I’m not saying you’ll wake up every day and choose to love your credit union like you do your significant other (that’d be… weird), but knowing they have your back and are making decisions with your best interest in mind is a good start.